Tobacco Register NI

 Failure to register is a criminal offence and could be fined up to £500, or face prosecution and be fined up to £5000.
 This offence can be held on record for five years.

 The registration process is free and requires you to fill in a form either:

-You can also download and print the form at www.tobaccoregisterni.gov.uk and return to the following address:
+You can also download and print the form at www.tobaccoregisterni.gov.uk (link opens in new window) and return it to:

 Tobacco Register NI

 Belfast City Council